Rates4 min read

 Rate Lock and Float-Down Options at Mortgage Capital

-We offer a one-time float-down option on rate locks of 45 days or longer — if South Florida mortgage rates drop 0.25% or more after you lock, you capture the lower rate at no additional cost.
-Ask about this when you apply.
-See today's full Florida mortgage rates breakdown on our rates page.
+On rate locks of 45 days or longer we offer a one-time float-down.
+If rates fall 0.25% or more after you lock, you get the lower rate at no extra cost.
+Just ask about it when you apply.
+Our rates page has today's full Florida mortgage rates breakdown.